hartwigmedical/pipeline5/README.md

 spark diagnostic GUI).
 For example:

 ```
-run_pipeline2_docker.sh -v local-SNAPSHOT -p /your/patient/dir -r /your/referenceGenome/file -c /your/config/dir -l
+run_pipeline5_docker.sh -v local-SNAPSHOT -p /your/patient/dir -r /your/referenceGenome/file -c /your/config/dir -l
 ```

 ### On Crunch
 Once you've committed and pushed Travis will build a versioned docker image and push it to dockerhub.
 These versioned images can be pulled and run on any server with docker running.
-The run_pipeline2_docker script is distributed with the scripts repository and on the path of all crunch servers, so you can run Pipeline2 the same as you run locally.
+The run_pipeline5_docker script is distributed with the scripts repository and on the path of all crunch servers, so you can run Pipeline 5 the same as you run locally.
 To just use defaults (cancerPanel sample) you only have to run the following:

 ```
-run_pipeline2_docker.sh -v 0.0.{travis-build-number}
+run_pipelinev5_docker.sh -v 0.0.{travis-build-number}
 ```